solipsis-project/solipsis-project.github.io/_posts/2023-2-15-decomposition.md

 Overall, this tells us two things about using AI generators to create art:

-1. Using an AI generator is "effortless" if and only if the user doesn't have a particular mental image or authorial intent that they're trying to convey.
+1. Using an AI generator is "effortless" only when the user doesn't have a particular mental image or authorial intent that they're trying to convey.
+Any sufficiently meaningful content produced with generative AI tooling still requires effort and skill from the user (although less effort and skill than would be required with non-AI tooling, perhaps substantially so.)

-2. Despite the fact that using an AI image generator does not require one to draw art in the conventional sense, there is still a direct relationship between the user's artistic skill and the amount of labor required to produce a satisfactory work: the more artistically fluent the user, the less labor required.
+2. Despite the fact that using an AI image generator does not require one to draw art in the conventional sense, there is still a direct relationship between the user's artistic skill and the amount of labor required to produce a satisfactory work: the more artistically fluent the user, the less labor required, and the higher quality output.

 The first point is important because the public perception has a tendency to cast all AI generated content as the “effortless” variety.
 This is because of the [Toupée Fallacy](https://en.wiktionary.org/wiki/toupee_fallacy): poor-quality AI generated art is more obviously AI generated.
 It is also, given the ease of creating it, more plentiful than talent and labor driven AI art.
 It’s reminiscent of the PR disaster that was Unity requiring Personal Tier users (and *only* Personal Tier users) to display the Unity logo in games using the engine, creating an association between the logo and a lack of quality.
 When low-effort content is most easily associated with your tool, your tool gains a reputation for low-effort content, even if more artistically merited content also exists.